QuantEcon/lecture-python-advanced.myst/lectures/amss2.md

 The  measurability constraints imposed by the AMSS model are inherited from the   restriction that  only one-period risk-free bonds can be traded.

-Differences between the  Ramsey allocations in the two models   indicate that at least some of the measurability constraints of the AMSS model of
+Differences between the  Ramsey allocations in the two models   indicate that at least some of the **implementability constraints** of the AMSS model of
 {doc}`optimal taxation without state-contingent debt <amss>` are violated at the Ramsey allocation of a corresponding  {cite}`LucasStokey1983` model with state-contingent debt.

-Another way to say this is that differences between the Ramsey allocations of the two models indicate that some of the measurability constraints of the
+Another way to say this is that differences between the Ramsey allocations of the two models indicate that some of the **measurability constraints** imposed by the
 AMSS model are violated at the  Ramsey allocation of the Lucas-Stokey model.

 Nonzero Lagrange multipliers on those constraints make the Ramsey allocation for the AMSS model differ from the Ramsey allocation for the Lucas-Stokey model.